douglasgreen/outlines/computing/databases/mysql.md

 -   Data Corruption: Strategies to detect and recover from data corruption, including regular integrity checks.
 -   Security Vulnerabilities: Regular updates, securing database credentials, and implementing firewalls to prevent unauthorized access.

 Effective management of MySQL involves a combination of using the right tools, understanding the database configuration, and being proactive in identifying and resolving issues.
-It\'s also important to stay updated with MySQL updates and community best practices.
+It's also important to stay updated with MySQL updates and community best practices.

 ## Scaling MySQL